NEW INSTRUCTIONS TO AUTHORS (as of 05/28/2013)

 - Use the following options:

 - Back on the Page Setup panel, also click on the "OK" button.

 - Save your document.

 - Conflict of Interest: Each author of a manuscript is required to disclose any and all potential conflicts of interest that could be perceived to bias the results reported in the manuscript.
 Conflicts of interest include financial interests in products and services described in the manuscript, or financial or personal relationships with manufacturers or distributors of such products and services.
-Potential conflicts of interest include the following items, but are not limited to, employment, affiliation or consultancy with a company, research funding, honoraria, royalties, or speaker fees from a company, stock ownership or options in a company, or patents filed or owned jointly with a company.
-Full disclosure of potential conflicts of interest should be described when a manuscript is submitted, and should be disclosed in an acknowledgment at the end of the manuscript.
+Potential conflicts of interest include, but are not limited to, the following items: employment, affiliation or consultancy with a company, research funding, honoraria, royalties, or speaker fees from a company, stock ownership or options in a company, or patents filed or owned jointly with a company.
+Full disclosure of potential conflicts of interest should be described when a manuscript is submitted and should be disclosed in an acknowledgment at the end of the manuscript.

 - Proofs: Authors will be sent an email message to view, correct, and approve proofs online.
 Once an author sends in their corrections, no further corrections will be accepted.